 Ligia Paula, the pet shop owner, says Bolsonaro’s “jokes” are often taken out of context by the media, which leads to wrong interpretations.
 “They only show Jair, in a moment of fury, saying what he shouldn’t have.”
 Paula says she doesn’t trust the “biased media” anymore: “I prefer to believe the true people of the internet than the media.”

 Fueled by false information, the “pop right” messages found the perfect online environment to spread in Brazil: WhatsApp.
-The private messaging app, used by 66 percent of voters, was decisive in this election, according to Yasodara Cordova, a Brazilian researcher at Harvard University’s Berkman Klein Center for Internet and Society.
+The private messaging app, used by 66 percent of voters, was decisive in this election, according to Yasodara Cordova, a Brazilian senior researcher at the digital Harvard Kennedy School.
 She explains that free access to WhatsApp and Facebook is included in most cell phone plans in Brazil, while users have to use their data package to visit other websites, such as newspaper portals.
 “Since people don’t have access to the internet’s full potential, they receive content, but can’t verify it,” Cordova said.

 Some lies that were widely spread included that as Minister of Education, Haddad created a “gay kit,” materials for public schools that would teach kids to be gay, and that his vice president candidate, Manuela D’Ávila, wore a T-shirt with the saying “Jesus is a transvestite.”